IDA LAKE ASSOCIATION

 Treatment for CLP must be done when the water temperatures are between 55 and 65 degrees and before the other native aquatic plants emerge.
 This generally means that treatments are done in May, either before or after Memorial Day.
 Some of the surveyed areas showing CLP are not able to be treated because of water depth and thermocline restrictions (the chemicals do not work beyond that depth).

-The 2021 CLP treatment was completed on May 24, 2021 and covered 18.7 acres.
+The 2021 CLP treatment was completed on June 6, 2022 and covered 13.8 acres.
 While the ideal goal would be to eradicate CLP, the size and depth of Lake Ida makes it impossible to fully rid the lake of CLP.
 ILA hopes to keep the CLP contained to deep water areas where it does not reach the surface to impede the water activities that our residents love.

 June 2009 Lake Ida CLP Evaluation